waelhammoudeh/overpass-4-slackware/Guide/README-WEB.md

 the internet.

 I provide simple setup for the Apache Web Server that enables you to query your overpass database through the network.
-The overpass "dispatcher" daemon must be running for the Web access to work.
+The overpass "dispatcher" daemon must be running for the Web interface to work.

 **Setup Apatche Web Server:**

-The Apache Web Server package is included in Slackware64 and installed with Slackware64 full installation, install it if you did not do that.
-This package includes the best software documentation;
-you can find the documentation on your system at this path:
+The Apache Web Server package is included in Slackware64 and installed with Slackware64 full installation, install it if you did not do full Slackware64 installation.
+This package includes the best software documentation; you can find the documentation on your system at this path:
 ```
  /var/www/htdocs/manual/index.html
 ```